starkbank/sdk-dotnet/README.md

-# Stark Bank .NET SDK
+# Stark Bank .NET SDK Beta

 Welcome to the Stark Bank .NET SDK!
 This tool is made for .NET developers who want to easily integrate with our API.